bw-company/henry-maven-repository/README.md

       GITHUB_TOKEN: ${{ secrets.PERSONAL_ACCESS_TOKEN }}
 ```

-For the build in your local, you can store the token in the `app/src/main/resources/local.properties` file.
+For the build in your local, you can store the token in the `local.properties` file at the root of your project.

 ## How to develop